Blue Poppy Publishing Authors

 Ben was the first author to publish a book through Blue Poppy.
 He had already self-published six books but decided to publish his next two-part series “Blessed Land” with Blue Poppy.
 He has since gone back to working solo, and although we no longer have any copies of “Black Lord of Eagles” or “Fanged Fish” you can still buy them and Ben’s other books in paperback and ebook on Amazon and other sites.

 Krissy came to us with an already finished book which had been produced as an ebook and print-to-order paperback.
 It was part of a planned series of four “The Redcroft Journals” and we did produce a small run of the first, “The Missing Journals” and then second “The Raven Stones“books in the series.
 She sourced a superb cover designer and the covers for all four books look epic.
-Since leaving the UK, it has not been practical to work together although I love her stories and am pleased to see she has got the third book out and, presumably the fourth will follow at some point. (date stamp 17-08-2019)
+She moved to New Zealand for a time which made it impractical, from a logistical point of view, to carry on although I love her stories and am pleased to see she has got the third book out The Lion Scrolls.
+Presumably the fourth will follow at some point.

 Jonathan approached Blue Poppy with a challenge.
 He had literally hundreds of pre-orders for his contemporary espionage thriller “And the Wolf Shall Dwell” but the company that had agreed to publish it were being difficult and he felt he needed to break with them and find someone else.